 Dry hair is not fun.
 And, anyone with a young daughter knows: tangled hair is bad news.
 Thankfully, there’s a quick, easy, and completely natural solution for both.

-Like I mentioned in my all natural hair care routine, which you can read about here, I love tallow balm for some occasional, deep nourishing for the ends of my hair.
+As I mentioned in my all-natural hair care routine, which you can read about here, I love tallow balm for some occasional, deep nourishing for the ends of my hair.
 For daily use though, something lighter is nice.

 Skip the toxins